Financial Poise

 4 Angel Investing Lessons from an Angel Group Veteran

-Interest in angel investments is growing, but those new to startup investments may overlook important advice on perspective, networking and communication.
-Take it from someone who has attended angel group meetings—there is more to angel investing than numbers.
+Interest in startup business investment and angel investing is growing.
+However, those new to this alternative investment space may overlook important foundational considerations on perspective, networking, and communication.
+After all, there is more to angel investing than profit and loss.

 Today’s Angel Investors